quintel/documentation/docs/contrib/gql.md

 - Base gqueries have a consistent set of base units, for example `kg` for **emissions**, `MW` for **capacity** and `MJ` for **energy**.
 - Base gqueries have a consistent nomenclature: for example **type**, **subtype**, **sector**, **subsector**, **carrier**.
 - Base gqueries should have a description.
-- To enhance readability, our preferred indentation style for Gqueries involves initially indenting with 4 spaces, followed by an additional 2 spaces for subsequent levels.
+- To enhance readability, the preferred indentation style for gqueries is first to indent with 4 spaces, followed by an additional 2 spaces for each subsequent level (see the example below).

 Example for `final_demand_energetic_industry_steel_wood_pellets`:
 ```